infinum/eightshift-boilerplate/readme.txt

 After installing the theme (but before activating it), you need to navigate to the theme folder in your terminal and run:

 1. From the dashboard of your site, navigate to Themes --> Add New.
-2. In the Search type Infinum WordPress Boilerplate
+2. In the Search type Eightshift WordPress Boilerplate
 3. Click Install Now
 4. BEFORE activating, you need to run a script that will setup everything.
 Navigate to the theme's folder using terminal and run 'npm run theme-setup'.
 5. After the setup script is finished, activate theme.